xamarin/xamarin-forms-samples/UserInterface/ShadowPlatformSpecific/README.md

 ---
-name: Shadow Platform-Specific
+name: Xamarin.Forms - Shadow Platform-Specific
 description: This sample demonstrates how to expose an Effect through a platform-specific.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: